International Admission

 Candidates should be aware that Regensen provides each resident an unfurnished, private room and access to a storage room.
 Kitchen, toilet, and shower facilities are shared and some shower facilities are communal.

 Since the majority of Regensens residents ('regensianere') are Danish, living here as an international is both rewarding and challenging at times.
 The more you engage, the more you will to learn about Danish traditions and language.
-Everyone are off course able and willing to speak english, and all official information will be provided in both languages.
+Everyone is of course able and willing to speak english and all official information will be provided in both languages.

 Furthermore, all new residents are expected to take part in arranging three traditional dinner parties/balls as well as a few other tasks during their first semester at Regensen.
 The parties are part of a longstanding tradition in the college for which all of the college is invited.
 You will arrange the party together with other new residents at Regensen.
 This is often a nice way to get to know other residents.
 As a new resident, you can also expect to be invited to dinners by different societies (‘foreninger’) within the college, which will also help you get to know your new neighbours.
 You will also have the possibility to visit the Provost and his family, who live at Regensen.
 You can read more about life and traditions at Regensen in the 'Year' tab of this website.